m-dressler/esite/src/core/README.md

 ## Configuration

-Note that additional modules added via the `Modules` configuration specify additional configuration they need in the `README.md` file.
+Note that additional modules may specify additional configuration they need in their `README.md` file.

 - SourcePath
   - Description: The folder which contains your code